 Map out what you’d like to achieve on each key date to help reach your seasonal goals.

 Set up a budget that can help you support an always-on campaign with targeted peak efforts.

 With millions of people shopping on Amazon during the shopping season, Sponsored Products can help you stand out and put your products in front of shoppers who are ready to buy.

 Here are some tips to help you make the most of Sponsored Products this season:

 - Set a daily budget that’s high enough to keep your ads showing and not miss out on potential sales.
 Many customers shop for and buy products on Amazon during the shopping season, so your usual daily budget might run out in the middle of the day.

 - To optimize for sales, use Dynamic bids - up and down.
-With this bidding strategy, Amazon Advertising raises your bids (by a maximum of 100%) in real time when your ad may be more likely to lead to a sale, and lower your bids when less likely to convert to a sale.
+With this bidding strategy, Amazon Ads raises your bids (by a maximum of 100%) in real time when your ad may be more likely to lead to a sale, and lower your bids when less likely to convert to a sale.